inet-framework/inet-showcases/general/pcaprecording/doc/index.rst

    :end-at: /ethHost1.pcap

-There are two PCAP recorder modules in ``router1``, with one of them recording ethernet traffic on ``eth0`` and the other ppp traffic on ``ppp0``.
+There are two PCAP recorder modules in ``router1``, with one of them recording Ethernet traffic on ``eth0`` and the other PPP traffic on ``ppp0``.
 The :par:`moduleNamePatters` parameter needs to be set for both PCAP recorder modules, because ``router1`` has two interfaces.